fatboychummy/Iron-Door/README.md

 # Iron-Door
 Iron Door is the best program you can use to protect your valuables.

-Iron Door has secure and interception proof wireless capabilities that allow you to hide yourself, or your valuables securly.
+Iron Door has secure and interception proof wireless capabilities that allow you to hide yourself, or your valuables securely.

 Never be afraid and always be secure with Iron Door.